 But, when you fail to do that, you may have a problem like your brackets keep coming off.

-Wrong food habits – Braces wearer should change their dietary habits.
-You should stay away from eating or chewing hard, crunchier and sticky foods.
-You should avoid sticky candy, apples, popcorn, etc. Don’t bite down on a chicken or meat bone.
-All of these may cause brackets to fall off.
-You should add softer foods to your diet.
+Braces wearer should change their dietary habits.
+So, you should stay away from eating or chewing hard, crunchy and sticky foods.
+You should avoid sticky candy, burgers, popcorn, etc.

-Though it’s hard to maintain these food habits, you should follow it to get faster results and properly aligned teeth.
-Otherwise, you have to wait too long to take braces off.
+Though it’s hard to maintain these food habits, you should follow them to get faster results and properly aligned teeth.
+Otherwise, you have to wait too long to take the braces off.

 Learn all effects of not brushing teeth with braces.